Blood in Chicken Poop

 - you notice weight loss, which can be a sign of worms

 Never rely on the internet for a correct diagnosis.
-Contact a veterinarian whenever you notice a change in behavior.
+Contact a veterinarian whenever you notice a behavior change.